Creating a new contract client

 ]);

 One of the ways to get the spec entries of your contract is to take this data from the library generated by the bindings in Typescript.
-Refer to the Soroban official documentation for more details.
+Refer to the Soroban [official documentation](https://soroban.stellar.org/docs/getting-started/create-an-app#generate-an-npm-package-for-the-hello-world-contract) for more details.&#x20;

-Creating the client
+### Creating the client

-Let's start building the client of our contract by creating a client.ts file.
+Let's start building the client of our contract by creating a `client.ts` file.
 It's a good practice to enumerate the contract methods names to use them in camel case, so let's start by doing this.

 enum methods {